Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Methods

 The second component of our protocol is a set of gate-based circuits that, when executed on quantum hardware, acquire characterization data which contain footprints of the device noise.
-Gate set tomography (GST) \cite{greenbaum2015GST, blume2017GST, nielsen2021GST} is a technique used to characterize gates in the presence of state preparation and measurement errors.
-We hypothesize that applying GST on a pre-selected set of native gates would provide the required characterization data.
+Gate set tomography (GST) \cite{greenbaum2015GST, blume2017GST, nielsen2021GST} is a technique used to characterize gates in the presence of state preparation and measurement errors which can subsequently be used in applications like quantum error mitigation~\cite{endo2018practical}.
+We hypothesize that applying GST on a pre-selected set of native gates would provide the required characterization data for training a neural network which can then be used to extract noise parameters from a real device's GST data.